Estimated reading time: 5 minutes

 Ministry is a lifestyle that requires a commitment to serve.

-This means clergy are always on the clock and have a continuous responsibility of tending to the flock and meeting the needs of the congregation.
+This means clergy are always on the clock and have a continuous responsibility to tend to the flock and meet the needs of the congregation.

 Allowing pastors to take a temporary break is important for those who are committed to the ministry for the long haul.